Jayich-Lab/Ra-225-Oven/README.md

-# Ra225 Oven
+# Ra-225 Oven
-This project is in active development.
+This project is under active development.

-Our oven is designed for Radium isotopes 224, 225, and 226.
+Our oven is designed for radium isotopes 224, 225, and 226.
+We test the oven with analog elements such as strontium and barium.
 The oven is 3D printed out of Ti-6Al-4V alloy using Direct Metal Laser Sintering (DMLS).

 The oven design allows for independent control of 4 oven tubes.
 Each oven tube can be filled with a seperate isotope/element.
 Each tube has its own pin on the flange.
 All 4 tubes share a common ground.